Connecting JSP to Microsoft Access

 Connecting JSP to Access through Apache Tomcat

 You can run jsp-ms-access-example.jsp under Apache Tomcat to connect to Access and retrieve data.
-For more information, see the JDBC-Access Driver Getting Started Guide and Accessing ODBC Databases from Apache Tomcat.
+For more information, refer to the JDBC-Access Gateway Getting Started Guide and Accessing ODBC Databases from Apache Tomcat.